mariam138/legacy-of-dubai/README.md

 - The newspaper image on the *Modern Day* page is from the [Arabian Gulf Digital Archive](https://www.agda.ae/en/folder/50-years-formation-united-arab-emirates)
 - The picture of the first Emirates flight is from [Gulf News](https://gulfnews.com/today-history/october-25-1985-emirates-makes-a-good-start-1.1606067)
 - The video of Dubai's development is from [Knight Frank on Youtube](https://youtu.be/voN9imXg6xM)
+- All icons used are from [Font Awesome](https://fontawesome.com/)
+- Fonts have been imported from [Google Fonts](https://fonts.google.com/)

 ### Code